 Clinical life is never the same as research.
 I try to marry the two but it’s rarely one to one.

 We just don’t know what exact probiotics or strains are ideal for the gut, especially for someone that eats a meat-based diet.
 But generally speaking, there are basic umbrella probiotics (not specific strains, per see) that have shown efficacy in my practice.

 Did you know that most probiotics don’t live and survive in the body?
 They just work while taking it.
 Yes, most of the common probiotics only work to support gut healing while taking it.
 That doesn’t mean they don’t work, they just aren’t forever and why eating a clean diet is critical.

 The only probiotic that can live and proliferate in the body is spore (soil-based) probiotics.

 The major umbrella probiotics that essentially cover the majority of the strains are:

 If you’ve taken antibiotics or had traveler’s food poisoning, you may want to try my full probiotic restart kit.
 It’s a very powerful probiotic kit that has helped many of my clients.
 My youngest client was 5 months old.
-These probiotics are safe for infants but made sure to start with smaller doses and introduce slowly, one by one.
+These probiotics are safe for infants but make sure to start with smaller doses and introduce them slowly, one by one.

-LPS is an endotoxin from the outer membrane of Gram-negative bacteria, found in the portal venous blood and in triglyceride-rich, low-density lipoproteins.
+LPS is an endotoxin from the outer membrane of Gram-negative bacteria, found in the portal venous blood and triglyceride-rich, low-density lipoproteins.